jelder/doors/README.md

 ![Mark 1](https://raw.github.com/jelder/doors/master/screenshots/hardware.jpg "Mark 1")

 One of these devices is installed in the server room and is responsible for the Gutenberg conference room's door.
-Another is connected to the Mac mini behind the dashboard screen by the engineering team's couches.
+Another is connected to the Mac mini behind the dashboard screen by the engineering team's couches and is responsible for both bathrooms.

 The app is a static site hosted on Amazon S3.